Low-Frequency Stochastic Gravitational-Wave Background in Gaia DR3 catalog: Checking of selection criteria and weighting scheme

 To quantify the impact of weighting, we apply both approaches to the same set of simulated proper motions described in Sect.~\ref{sec:simulation}.
-In the \textit{top panel} of Figure~\ref{fig:B0}, the Hellings–Downs (HD) correlation curves are shown, derived from simulated gravitational waves (GWs) with added noise, using the actual \textit{Gaia}-CRF3 quasar positions together with their proper motion uncertainties and correlations.
+In the \textit{top panel} of Figure~\ref{fig:B0}, the HDC curves are shown, derived from simulated GWs with added noise, using the actual \textit{Gaia}-CRF3 quasar positions together with their proper motion uncertainties and correlations.
 When unweighted statistics of quasar proper motions are used, neither the HDC nor the VSH method provides a reliable recovery of the model GW amplitude.
-The uncertainty of the inferred $\Gamma$ function, derived from the proper motion correlation components, exceeds its estimated value, which is nearly an order of magnitude smaller than the injected model amplitude (\textit{top right panel}).
-From the \textit{bottom panel} of Figure~\ref{fig:B0}, it is also evident that the recovered powers of all harmonics do not exceed their corresponding uncertainties and remain in the range of $5$–$15\,\mu\mathrm{as}^2\,\mathrm{yr}^{-2}$.
-Moreover, high-order harmonics dominate the power spectrum, indicating a highly non-uniform, high-frequency distribution of proper-motion errors across the sky, which is associated with the \textit{Gaia} scanning law.
+The uncertainty of the inferred function $\Gamma$, derived from the proper motion correlation components, exceeds its estimated value, which is nearly half the injected model amplitude (\textit{top right panel}).
+From the \textit{bottom panel} of Figure~\ref{fig:B0}, it is also evident that the recovered powers of all harmonics do not exceed their corresponding uncertainties and remain in the range of $5$ to $15\,\mu\mathrm{as}^2\,\mathrm{yr}^{-2}$.
+Moreover, high-order harmonics dominate the power spectrum, indicating a highly non-uniform, high-frequency distribution of proper motion errors across the sky, which is associated with the \textit{Gaia} scanning law.